HistoryThis section has been translated automatically.

 - After resection of an early gastric carcinoma

-- Extragastric disease (e.g. unclear iron deficiency anaemia)
+- Extragastric disease (e.g., unclear iron deficiency anemia)

 - Functional dyspepsia after exclusion of other diseases

 After detection of H. pylori, antibiotic therapy is initiated.
-The aim of this therapy is the complete elimination (eradication) of the H. pylori germ:
+The goal of this therapy is the complete elimination (eradication) of the H. pylori germ:

 French triple regimen.
 Seven to 14 days